 If you are interested in a media interview, please write: email@example.com

 Please do not apply for jobs here.
 Visit our jobs page, http://humanetech.com/jobs, and complete the form for the position you are interested in.
 If you have a referral contact, you can enter that in the application and we’ll take that into account.

 For anything else, please use this shortwhale system (below) and I will try to answer emails as they come but please know that if you don’t receive a response from me, it’s just a matter of too many emails and too little time.

 I get these questions a lot.
 Is yours among them?

-This is a very concerning area however this is not my primary focus.
-I recommend Common Sense Media, a non-profit dedicated to helping parents and teachers educate children about digital citizenship and use of screens.
+This is a very concerning area and I recommend reading the resources offered by Common Sense Media, a non-profit dedicated to helping parents and teachers educate children about digital citizenship and use of screens.
 More information here: https://www.commonsense.org/education/digital-citizenship